ZeynepMico/pyqt-advanced-interface/README.md

 # PyQt5 Advanced Serial Port & SSH Interface

-This project is a multifunctional desktop application developed to listen for, parse, visualize, and record incoming serial port data, as well as connect to and manage it from a remote device via SSH/SFTP.
+This project is NETA Electronics A.Sh.
+August June–August 2025) was developed during the internship period in the company.
+The project is a multifunctional desktop application developed to listen to, parse, visualize, and log serial port data, as well as establish and manage connections from a remote device via SSH/SFTP.
 It was built using the PyQt5 library.

 ## 🚀 Key Features